vmagnin/formidi/README.md

 # ForMIDI
-a small Fortran MIDI sequencer for composing music and exploring algorithmic music.
-It can also be used for teaching programming in a fun way!
+A small Fortran MIDI sequencer for composing music and exploring algorithmic music.
+It can also be used to teach programming in a fun way!

 Like Bach and Shostakovich, you can use letters from your name to create your own [musical cryptogram](https://en.wikipedia.org/wiki/Musical_cryptogram), like BACH and DEsCH.
 You can also make music with prime numbers, mathematical suites (Fibonacci, Syracuse...), the decimals of Pi, etc. MIDI notes are numbers!